 Who doesn’t need to complete the I-130A?

-How should I submit the I-130A?
+How and where should I submit my I-130A form?

 The I-130A is filed with the family sponsorship form in a single application package, which is sent to one address.
 That address depends on where you live and whether you’re filing just a family sponsorship form (officially called a “standalone” I-130) or a family sponsorship form with a green card application, or Form I-485 (officially called a “concurrent filing”).
 USCIS provides a chart listing the appropriate address for each scenario.

 What supporting documents are required for Form I-130A?

 The supporting documents required for the I-130A are the same as those required for the family sponsorship form.
 You do not need to provide duplicates of those documents because they are part of the same application package.

 According to the official I-130A instructions, you must provide a complete address and employment history for the past five years — without any gaps.
 That can be challenging for people who haven’t kept perfect records of their previous addresses and jobs (most people don’t), especially when they cover a period of five years.
 You’re lucky if you’ve lived and worked in the same place that whole time.

 Fortunately, there are ways to track down these records.
 Boundless has detailed guides on completing both your residential history and your employment history, with helpful tips for finding this information from various sources and dealing with incomplete records.

 The I-130A isn’t a lengthy form (only six pages).
 It is, however, a necessary part of any marriage-based green card application, so it’s important to make sure that all the information you enter in the I-130A is accurate.